salmonkarp/tp/docs/DeveloperGuide.md

 1. Editing a person while all persons are being shown
     1. Prerequisites: At least one person is being shown in the list
     1. Test case: `edit 1 p/91234567`
-       Expected: The `phone number` of the first person is updated.
+       Expected: The `Phone Number` of the first person is updated.
 A success message is displayed.
     2. Test case: `edit 1 p/91234567 u/@rachel`
        Expected: The `Phone Number` and `Telegram Handle` of the first person is updated.
 A success message is displayed.